-Alternative 2: Extension of Existing Beach Template and Disposal at Mid-town
+4.9.2 Alternative 4: Extension of Existing Beach Template and Placement at Mid-Town

-The Corps has determined no historic properties affected by the proposed project.
+The Corps has determined no historic properties affected by the proposed expansion of the beach placement area.
+There are no significant historic properties within the expansion area.
 A National Register of Historic Places (NRHP) eligible historic district, the Palm Beach Estate Resource Group (PB13345), is located adjacent to the project from FDEP range markers R99 to R101.5 (west of Ocean Boulevard) but is not within the project area and will not be impacted by the proposed action.
 Sand placement would be a beneficial effect by preventing possible future erosion.
-Coordination with the Florida State Historic Preservation Officer and appropriate federally recognized tribes was initiated April, 2105.
+Consultation under Section 106 of the National Historic Preservation Act has occurred with the Florida State Historic Preservation Officer (SHPO) and the appropriate federally recognized tribes.
+In a letter dated September 30, 2015 (DHR Project: 2015-3981), the Florida